ProgrammerIn-wonderland/ModernConnector/README.md

 Use netbeans 8.2 with Mobility and the proper j2me sdk setup.
 If that sounds awful its because it is.
 I should fix this eventually.

 ### Source of the Magic Jar's
-THe magicalbouncycastlethatworks.jar is directly from a binary distribution built by BouncyCastle themselves, specifically lcrypto-j2me-164.zip obtainable from https://polydistortion.net/bc/download/lcrypto-j2me-164.zip.
-Inside that zip there is a folder called zips with a file called cldc_bccore_classes.zip.
+THe magicalbouncycastlethatworks.jar is directly from a binary distribution built by BouncyCastle themselves, specifically lcrypto-j2me-160.zip.
+I'm not sure where to still get this file but its probably on archive.org.
 This is that file.
 No version of lcrypto-j2me built after version 164 seems to contain TLS.

 As for the bytecode modified version needed for nokia's due to a bug relating to virtualinvoke is provided by https://github.com/shinovon/